-The private sector accounts for roughly two-thirds of economic activity and private sector capital investment is necessary to create a zero-carbon, sustainable economy.
-The private sector has begun chasing the opportunity — companies are making capital investments in low-carbon technologies, and lenders and investors are providing cheaper financing that enables those investments.
+The private sector has begun chasing the opportunity to create a sustainable economy — companies are making capital investments in low-carbon technologies, and lenders and investors are providing cheaper financing that enables those investments.

 Financial and non-financial corporations are also making commitments and setting targets to align their portfolios and balance sheets with sustainability objectives: these financial commitments need to cause real-world changes that support decarbonization and protect nature and biodiversity.